tantanyseacabo/100-days-of-code/log.md

 I might take a few days off this challenge in order to finish the non-coding activities, but I'll do my best to stick to it

 **Link to work:** [Web Design Principles - Final Work](https://github.com/tantanyseacabo/PDW-Integradora)

+## Day 4: May 27, 2020

+**Today's Progress:** Embedded the YouTube video to the FCC Product Page and made the header sticky

+**Thoughts:** I was able to finish most of a semester's worth of work in a week, and I'm back to the 100 days of code challenge.
+Today I was tired and took me a while to recognize where I was and what was I trying to do on this project.
+I also worked less than 1 hour, so I wasn't able to do much.
+However, I have refreshed ideas and am ready to finish this page tomorrow.